Table of Contents

 U-shaped attribution allocates 40% credit to first touch, 40% to the milestone that creates a marketing qualified lead (MQL), and distributes the remaining 20% among intermediate touchpoints.

-Best For: Demand generation teams focused on lead creation and top-of-funnel performance
+Best For: Demand generation teams focused on lead creation and top-of-funnel performance measurement

 Limitations: Doesn’t account for sales-stage activities or opportunity progression dynamics